 - If you don't have buttermilk, pour 4 teaspoons of white vinegar or lemon juice into a liquid measuring cup, and fill to the 1 ¼ cup mark with milk.
 Stir and let sit for 10 minutes or until thickened slightly.

 - After the casserole is baked, you can store it in the fridge to serve later.
 Once it comes out of the oven, let it cool down on the counter for 10 - 15 minutes, then cover and place in the fridge for up to 2 days.
 To serve, place in a 350 degree oven, covered with aluminum foil, for 25 - 30 minutes, or until heated through.
+(However, to avoid thermal shock which could damage some types of ceramic or glass dishes, let the casserole dish warm to around room temp first before placing in the preheated oven.)

 - The casserole also freezes well for 2 - 3 months.
 Portion into individual serving sizes and freeze in airtight containers, then reheat in the microwave or oven until heated through.